-Mr. Hogan, age 55, is the Chief Executive Officer for CapStar Bank, and joined the Bank in December 2012.
 Mr. Hogan began his career in 1985 as a management trainee with National Bank of Commerce in Memphis, Tennessee.
 He held numerous leadership positions at National Bank of Commerce in retail and commercial banking, including Regional President when National Bank of Commerce was sold to SunTrust Banks, Inc. in 2004.
 Mr. Hogan joined Fifth Third Bank in 2005 as President and Chief Executive Officer of Fifth Third Bank's Tennessee operations.
 He remained with Fifth Third Bank until 2012, and during that time he was promoted to Regional President and Affiliate Chairman for Fifth Third Bank and assumed responsibility for its banking operations in Kentucky and Tennessee and its expansion into Georgia.
 Mr. Hogan is a former member of the board of directors of the Nashville Branch of the Federal Reserve Bank of Atlanta.
 He currently serves on the boards of the Nashville Sports Council, Nashville Downtown Partnership and Habitat for Humanity.
 In addition, he is a member of the Downtown Nashville Rotary Club and completed Leadership Nashville in 2006 and Leadership Knoxville in 1999.
 Mr. Hogan received a bachelor's degree in finance and banking from the University of Arkansas and graduated from the Graduate Banking School of the South at Louisiana State University.